qpdf/qpdf/manual/linearization.rst

 being concerned with page boundaries and a few other cases.
 We refer to this part of preparing the PDF file as
 *optimization*, discussed in
-:ref:`ref.optimization`.
+:ref:`optimization`.
 Note the, in this context, the term *optimization* is a qpdf term, and the term *linearization* is a term from the PDF specification.
 Do not be confused by the fact that many applications